hazardsoft/nodejs2023Q2-service/README.md

 ## Create .env config

-Copy/paste `.env.example` and rename it to `.env` (`PORT` env variable is considered only at the moment) Part of env variables are passed to `dev.yml/prod.yml`:
+Copy/paste `.env.example` and rename it to `.env` (`PORT` env variable is considered only at the moment) Environment variables are passed to `docker-compose.yml/docker-compose-prod.yml`:

 ```
 # Nest.js server port